How to Report and Pay Independent Contractor Taxes

 The tax authorities consider an independent contractor for income tax purposes as Sole proprietor.
 This definition comes as a default from a small business.
 You do not need to pay for registration at the state or the IRS, and you do not need to constitute any corporation.

-How Independent Contractor Pay the Taxes?
+How do Independent Contractors Pay the Taxes?

 Construction contractor